BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 Eye Tracking Configurable Settings
 ------
-Eye Tracking behaviour can be changed in the 'Eye Tracking Optical Flow Controller' game object and its 'Optical Flow' script component by adjusting the Lambda and the Threshold slider values.
+Eye Tracking behaviour can be changed in the 'Eye Tracking Optical Flow Controller' game object and its 'EyeOpticalFlow' script component by adjusting the Lambda and the Threshold slider values.

 Recommended values are :-
 Lambda: 0.004
 Threshold: 0.085

-Eye Tracking Smoothness can be adjusted in the 'Eye Tracking' game object and its 'Eye Tracking' script component by adjusting the 'Smooth Speed' Value.
+Eye Tracking Smoothness can be adjusted in the 'Eye Tracking' game object and its 'EyeTracking' script component by adjusting the 'Smooth Speed' Value.
 It can also be adjusted more in the 'Eye Tracking' game object and its 'maximumScript' script component by adjusting the 'Smooth Speed' value.

 Eye tracking Jittering can be adjusted in the 'Eye Tracking'  game object and its 'maximumScript' script component by adjusting the 'Set Distance' value.